Eve Hewson: Career

-Although Hewson's parents were against her performing, she made her acting debut in 2005 alongside her sister Jordan in the short film Lost and Found.
-She made her feature-length debut in 2008 in The 27 Club.
-The same year, Hewson took part in an acting programme at the New York Film Academy.
+Although Hewson's parents were against her performing, she took part in the acting programme at the New York Film Academy.
 In 2010, she appeared in the music video and accompanying short film for Irish band The Script's song "For the First Time".

 She portrayed Yvonne in the 2013 thriller film Blood Ties.
 In July 2013, Jack Quaid and Hewson asked fans to help them fund a new film called Roadies using crowdsourcing.
 In September of that year, she appeared in the romantic comedy film Enough Said as the daughter of James Gandolfini's character Albert.
 In November 2013, she was nominated for the Tatler Irish Woman of the Year Award for her work in films.

 From 2014 to 2015, she co-starred in Steven Soderbergh's Cinemax TV series The Knick.
 In October 2015, she appeared as Carol Donovan in Steven Spielberg's Cold War movie Bridge of Spies.
 She portrays the daughter of the film's main character, played by Tom Hanks.

-She played Maid Marian in the Otto Bathurst version of Robin Hood, released in November 2018, and starring Taron Egerton, Jamie Foxx, and Jamie Dornan.
+She played Maid Marian in the Otto Bathurst version of Robin Hood, which was released in November 2018, starring Taron Egerton, Jamie Foxx and Jamie Dornan.
 In August 2019, it was announced Hewson had been cast in the role of Adele on the Netflix psychological thriller miniseries Behind Her Eyes, which premiered in 2021.

 In 2020, she starred as Anna Wetherell in the drama The Luminaries.
 Broadcast on BBC One in June, it was based on Eleanor Catton's 2013 novel, set in New Zealand during the gold rush of 1866, and also starred French actress Eva Green.
 She plays Anna Wetherell, a young woman who migrates to the country's South Island and is soon trafficked into the sex trade.
+She subsequently starred in the Apple TV+ limited series Bad Sisters.

+In 2024, she joined the Netflix mini-series The Perfect Couple alongside Nicole Kidman, Liev Schreiber and Dakota Fanning.

 Personal life

-Hewson lives in Williamsburg, Brooklyn.
-She graduated from New York University on 22 May 2013; her father, Bono, declined an honorary Doctorate of Humane Letters from NYU on the same day.
+Hewson grew up in Killiney, an affluent suburb of Dublin; she later lived in Williamsburg, Brooklyn.
+She has a sister, Jordan Hewson, and two younger brothers, Elijah Hewson and John Hewson.
+She graduated from New York University on 22 May 2013; her father, Bono, declined an offer of an honorary Doctorate of Humane Letters from NYU on the same day, stating he wishes to focus on "being a proud father".

-She has stated: "I don't get handed money—and I never will.
-I have to work!", and "I get called Memphis Eve, but my first name is Eve.
-I know Memphis is in there somewhere, but on my passport I'm Eve Sunny Day Hewson".

 Hewson dated One Tree Hill actor James Lafferty from 2010 to 2015.
+Hewson moved back to Ireland and was based at the family home during and after the COVID-19 pandemic; she remained based in Killiney as of early 2023.